 The invention relates to a radar system for use in driver assistance systems in the motor vehicle.
-The radar system has an elevation measuring capability according to the invention.
+The radar system according to the invention has overlapping transmitter and receiver antennas for reducing and/or avoiding ambiguities in 10 angle measurement, in particular in azimuth direction.